Aurora Polytechnic Admissions for NWT Homeschoolers: What You Need

 What to Prepare Before Applying

-Regardless of which pathway you use, gathering your documentation before contacting Aurora Polytechnic admissions saves time:
+Regardless of which pathway you use, gathering your documentation before contacting Aurora College admissions saves time:

 For diploma pathway: Your official NWT transcript from your DEA showing completed credits.
 If this is not yet produced, ask your DEA office how to request it.
-Allow several weeks for processing.
+Allow processing time.

 For mature student entry: Your identification, a brief written statement about your educational background and goals, and any supporting documents that demonstrate relevant learning or work experience.